Australia Post parcel rate increases: what changed from 1 July 2026

 What this means for HotSnail customers

-HotSnail passes through Australia Post carrier rates at cost for domestic forwarding.
-The July revision will be reflected in forwarding quotes inside the member portal from 1 July 2026.
-The practical effect per item is modest -- a standard letter forward increases by $0.10 and a small parcel forward increases by approximately $0.50 to $0.80 -- but customers who forward regularly will see the cumulative difference over a quarter.
+HotSnail passes through Australia Post carrier rates at cost for forwarding.
+The revision is reflected in forwarding quotes inside the member portal from 1 July 2026.
+On an average 4.95 per cent movement the practical effect per parcel is modest -- the medium satchel example above is 75 cents -- but customers who forward regularly will see the cumulative difference over a quarter.
+The portal quotes your actual items at current rates, so use it rather than estimating from a percentage.

-1. Domestic forwarding.
-Any mail forwarded to an Australian address via Parcel Post or Express Post dispatched on or after 1 July 2026 will be quoted and charged at the new rates.
-Forwards confirmed before 1 July but not yet dispatched will be recalculated at the July rate if they ship on or after that date.
+1. Domestic parcel forwarding.
+Any parcel forwarded to an Australian address via Parcel Post or Express Post dispatched on or after 1 July 2026 is quoted and charged at the new rates.

-2. Return to sender.
-Items marked for return are dispatched back to the sender at the domestic letter or parcel rate, depending on item size.
-The July revision applies to all returns dispatched on or after 1 July 2026.
+3. Return to sender.
+Items marked for return are dispatched back to the sender at the letter or parcel rate for their size.
+Parcel-rate returns moved on 1 July; letter-rate returns move on 1 September with the Basic Postage Rate.

 Customers who use HotSnail primarily to scan mail and read it digitally -- without requesting physical forwarding -- are not affected by this rate change.
 Scanning, opening, and shredding are priced by HotSnail independently of Australia Post carrier rates.

 3. Switch non-urgent items to scan-only.
-For correspondence you only need to read -- statements, utility bills, newsletters -- changing the action from forward to scan-and-hold removes the carrier cost entirely.
+For correspondence you only need to read -- statements, utility bills, newsletters -- changing the action from forward to scan-and-hold removes the carrier cost entirely rather than repricing it.
 Update individual item actions or set a sender-level default inside the member portal.

-4. Note what is not changing.
-HotSnail's monthly plan fees and storage fees are reviewed separately and are not changing on 1 July 2026.
-The rate revision affects only the carrier pass-through component of physical forwarding and return-to-sender dispatches.
+5. Note what is not changing.
+HotSnail's monthly plan fees and storage fees are reviewed separately and did not change on 1 July 2026.
+Scanning, opening and shredding are HotSnail-priced actions with no postage component.
+The revision affects only the carrier pass-through on physical forwarding and return-to-sender dispatches.

 Looking ahead

-If you also use HotSnail for international parcel forwarding, note that DHL Express rates are changing simultaneously from 1 July 2026.
-See our DHL Express July 2026 rate alert for detail on outbound international rate movements from Australia.
+If you also use HotSnail for international parcel forwarding via DHL rather than Australia Post, see our DHL Express July 2026 rate alert for outbound international movements from Australia.
+For the letter-side change, see the stamp price increase alert.

 Sign up to HotSnail or log in to manage your forwarding